FoundersFactory/AdRock/README.md

 //Other stuff you might want to do
 {...}

-//Loading the environment variables and JWT dotenv.load();
+//Loading the environment variables and Auth0 dotenv.load();

 const authenticate = jwt({